 Lord Kilwarden, by all accounts a decent and humane man, was set upon, stabbed and killed in 1803 while driving to a Privy Council meeting in the midst of the Emmet Rebellion.
 Even worse, his terrified horses then returned at a gallop to his home, Newlands Cross, Clondalkin, where Lady Kilwarden met the empty coach.

 Such horrifying events inevitably result in some sort of ghost story, and, indeed, ever since, the sounds of horses’ hooves have been reputed to be heard on the avenue at Newlands Cross, accompanied by the loud rumble of heavy coach wheels.

 Another Lord Chief Justice, Baron O’Brien, was later to reside at Newlands.
-Although O’Brien in his ‘Reminiscences‘ admits hearing on occasion the rumble of a non-existent coach, he attributes this to an echo in the grounds carrying noise from a distant road.
-If Kilwarden was in fact attempting to commune, he must have felt very frustrated with his successor’s prosaicism!
+Although his daughter Georgina admits in her father’s ‘Reminiscences‘ to hearing on a number of occasions the rumble of a non-existent coach, she attributes this to an echo in the grounds carrying noise from a distant road.
+If in fact attempting to commune, Kilwarden must have felt very frustrated with such prosaicism!

 What would be the closest office to Lord Chief Justice in the current system?
 Perhaps if the judiciary were to attend at Newlands (now a golf club) Lord Kilwarden might appear to assist in making the decision?

 Picture Credits: (top) (top middle) (bottom middle) (bottom)

 One thought on “The Lord Chief Justice’s Phantom Coach, 1803-”